Ghilliexyz/AtlasEnchants/README.md

 2. Propel ➪ (Launch the hit entity up into the sky)
 3. Freezing Shot ➪ (Freezes any Mob for X amount of time)
 4. Regrowth ➪ (Re-Plant any crop)
-5. Decapitate ➪ (Has a chance to cut any player/mob had off)
+5. Decapitate ➪ (Has a chance to cut any player/mob head off)